 Mode Description SPI Active (serial/parallel) Use the Efinity Programmer and a cable connected to a SPI header on the board.
-SPI Active using JTAG Bridge (Legacy) Program a single flash device.
-First, program the FPGA with a design that turns it into a flash programmer.
-Then, program the flash.
-This is the same mode that was in previous versions of Efinity software.
 SPI Active using JTAG Bridge (New) A improved version of the SPI Active using JTAG Bridge (Legacy) mode with a faster flash programming time.
-SPI Active x8 using JTAG Bridge (Legacy) Program two identical flash devices.
-First, program the FPGA with a dual flash programmer.
-Then, program the two flash devices.
-This mode allows you to load images more quickly, and is only supported for Titanium FPGAs.
-This is the same mode that was in previous versions of Efinity software.
 SPI Active x8 using JTAG Bridge (New) A improved version of the SPI Active x8 using JTAG Bridge (Legacy) mode with a faster flash programming time.